camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/operate-api/overview.md

 ## API explorer

-See [the interactive Operate API explorer][operate-api-explorer] for specifications, example requests and responses, and code samples of interacting with the Operate API.
+See [the interactive Operate API Explorer][operate-api-explorer] for specifications, example requests and responses, and code samples of interacting with the Operate API.

 ### Swagger UI